Robert Goethals

-Robert Goethals (16 June 1922 – 7 July 2011) was a Belgian soccer player who was best known as coach.
+Robert Goethals (16 June 1922 – 7 July 2011) was a Belgian football player and coach.

 Playing career

-Club

-Born in Brasschaat, Goethals played at AA Gent during and after the Second World War.
+Goethals was born in Brasschaat.
+A midfielder, he played at AA Gent during and after the Second World War.
 He played 19 games with the team in the First Division.
 1948, Goethals signed a contract in Third Division SV Waregem and he finished his career at SK Roeselare in Fourth Division.

 Managerial career

 Goethals studied Physical Education and started a career as coach after his playing career.
 In 1978–79, he graduated to First Division.
 Before, he had been the coach of, among others VG Oostende and KSV Waregem.
 Goethals was the successor of Urbain Braems at SK Beveren.
 1979, Beveren was champion in First Division ahead of RSC Anderlecht which was coached by his namesake Raymond Goethals.